Welcome to today's edition of the Rush 24-7 podcast.

 I like him.

-I've had dinner with him, haven't played golf with him, but I'd like him.
+I haven't played golf with him, but I'd like him.

 Fine man.

-That's that's why they're attracted to it.
+That's why they're attracted to him.

-I'm I'm I'm not alone.
+I'm not alone.

 There are a lot of other people out there taking on the Republican establishment.

-Back we will be before you know it.
+Back, we will be before you know it.

-They were talking about Romney and the rest of the Republican field, and Willie Geist offered this comment.
+Sticking with MSNBC today, the Morning Joe show, Joe Scarborough show, they were talking about Romney and the rest of the Republican field, and Willie Geist offered this comment.

-Isn't there always this hand wringing in the primary process?
+Isn't there always this hand-wringing in the primary process?

-John McCain was getting hammered, Rush Limbaugh saying, stay home, don't vote for John McCain.
+Rush Limbaugh saying, stay home, don't vote for John McCain.

-Uh I didn't tell anybody to stay home.
+I didn't tell anybody to stay home.

 What the heck are these people remembering?

-Didn't tell anybody to stay home.
+I didn't tell anybody to stay home.

-I I didn't even pick anybody.
+I didn't even pick anybody.

 That's what I'm getting grief for now.

-Gretchen Carlson talking with Brian Kilmead about how I am so wrong talking about independence and so forth.
+Now we move over to Fox, Gretchen Carlson, talking with Brian Kilmead about how I am so wrong talking about independence and so forth.

 Killmead leads off.